pollfish/docs/android/universal.md

 ### Other init methods (optional)

-**7.1 Use Pollfish listeners without the need of implementing them in the Activity**
+**7.1 Init method with Pollfish listeners without the need of implementing them in the Activity**

 You can use Pollfish alternative init and custom init functions that include Pollfish listeners within the initialization function.